miklevin/Pipulate.com/pipulate.md

     | |___| | | | (_| \__ \  __/ | |  | |  __/_|  \  )   \"\   \    /
      \____|_| |_|\__,_|___/\___| |_|  |_|\___(_)   |__>-\_>_>   \__/

+If you're ready to go down the rabbit hole, then <a href="https://raw.githubusercontent.com/miklevin/drinkme/main/install.bat">Drink Me!</a>.